 To graduate from CPTC, a student must take 25% of the required coursework at the College.

-To be eligible for graduation, a student must have a cumulative college-level grade point average of no less than a 2.0.
+To be eligible for graduation, a student must have a cumulative college-level grade point average of no less than a 2.0, unless a higher grade point average is specified for the program.

 APPROVAL: